-Annual Notices Notice Applicability Description Summary of Material Modifications (SMM) Group health plans subject to ERISA Under ERISA, a summary of material modifications (SMM) must be provided when there is a material change in the terms of the plan or any change in the information required to be in the SPD.
+SMM Group health plans subject to ERISA Under ERISA, a summary of material modifications (SMM) must be provided when there is a material change in the terms of the plan or any change in the information required to be in the SPD.
 As a general rule, the plan sponsor must provide the SMM within 210 days after the close of the plan year in which the change was adopted.
 A shorter deadline may apply in some circumstances, depending on the nature of the modification or change.
 If the change is a material reduction in group health plan benefits or services, the deadline for providing the SMM is 60 days after the change is adopted.
 Employers should communicate plan changes to participants as soon as possible to help avoid benefit disputes.
-When plan changes will take effect at the beginning of the upcoming plan year, employers may decide to include the SMMs in their open enrollment materials.
+When plan changes take effect at the beginning of the upcoming plan year, employers may decide to include the SMMs in their open enrollment materials.
 COBRA General Notice Group health plans subject to COBRA Group health plans must provide a written General Notice of COBRA Rights to covered employees within 90 days after their health plan coverage begins.
 Employers may include the General Notice in their open enrollment materials to ensure that employees who newly enroll during open enrollment receive the notice on a timely basis.
 The DOL has a COBRA Model General Notice that can be used by group health plans to meet their notice obligations.
-Grandfathered Plan Notice Health plans that have grandfathered status under the Affordable Care Act (ACA) To maintain a plan's grandfathered status, the plan sponsor or issuer must include a statement of the plan's grandfathered status in plan materials provided to participants describing the plan's benefits (such as the SPD, insurance certificate and open enrollment materials).
+Grandfathered plan notice Health plans that have grandfathered status under the Affordable Care Act To maintain a plan's grandfathered status, the plan sponsor or issuer must include a statement of the plan's grandfathered status in plan materials provided to participants describing the plan's benefits (such as the SPD, insurance certificate and open enrollment materials).
 The DOL has provided a model notice for grandfathered plans.
-Notice of Patient Protections Non-grandfathered group health plans that require designation of a participating primary care provider If a non-grandfathered plan requires participants to designate a participating primary care provider, the plan or issuer must provide a notice of patient protections whenever the SPD or similar description of benefits is provided to a participant.
+Notice of patient protections Group health plans that require the designation of a participating primary care provider If a health plan requires participants to designate a participating primary care provider, the plan or issuer must provide a notice of patient protections whenever the SPD or similar description of benefits is provided to a participant.
 This notice is often included in the SPD or insurance certificate provided by the issuer (or otherwise provided with enrollment materials).
 The DOL has provided a model notice of patient protections for plans and issuers to use.
-HIPAA Privacy Notice Self-insured group health plans The HIPAA Privacy Rule requires self-insured health plans to maintain and provide their own privacy notices.
-Special rules, however, apply for fully insured plans.
-Under these rules, the health insurance issuer, and not the health plan itself, is primarily responsible for the privacy notice.
-Self-insured health plans are required to send the privacy notice at certain times, including to new enrollees at the time of enrollment.
-Thus, the privacy notice should be provided with the plan's open enrollment materials.
-Also, at least once every three years, health plans must either redistribute the privacy notice or notify participants that the privacy notice is available and explain how to obtain a copy.
-The Department of Health and Human Services provides model privacy notices for health plans to choose from.
-HIPAA Special Enrollment Notice All group health plans At or prior to the time of enrollment, a group health plan must provide each eligible employee with a notice of his or her special enrollment rights under HIPAA.
-This notice should be included with the plan's enrollment materials.
-It is often included in the health plan's SPD or insurance booklet.